ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: Experimental results and analysis

 \subsection{Comparative Study}

-To comprehensively evaluate the effectiveness of our method, we compare it with previous state-of-the-art approaches and report weighted accuracy (WA) and unweighted accuracy (UA), as shown in Tables~\ref{label_1} and ~\ref{label_2}.
-On the IEMOCAP dataset, our results significantly outperform previous approaches across all modality-missing scenarios, with an average performance improvement of 6.5\%.
+To comprehensively evaluate the effectiveness of our method, we compare it with previous state-of-the-art approaches and report weighted accuracy (WA) and unweighted accuracy (UA), as shown in Tables~\ref{label_3} and ~\ref{label_4}.
+On the IEMOCAP dataset, our results significantly outperform previous approaches across all modality-missing scenarios, with an average performance improvement of 1.9\%.
 Similarly, on the MIntRec dataset, our method sustained these advantages, achieving an average performance improvement of 9.4\%.
 These results demonstrate the robustness and generalization of our method in missing modality completion tasks.

 Specifically, compared to autoencoder-based methods (AE, CRA), translation-based methods (MCTN, MMIN) typically yield better performance.
 The modality-to-modality transformations in these methods help capture inter-modality dependencies and generate features for missing modalities.
-However, MMIN and IF-MMIN consistently underperform ADMC in single-modality input scenarios.
+However, IF-MIN and P-RMF consistently underperform ADMC in single-modality input scenarios.
 This performance gap arises primarily from their joint training strategies, which lead to strong coupling between the feature extraction networks of different modalities.
 When certain modalities are missing, this coupling causes a significant drop in model performance.
+Although IMDer also uses diffusion models to reconstruct missing modalities, its performance is limited by the lack of an attention-based cross-modal mechanism.
 In contrast, ADMC utilizes independently trained feature extraction networks (ITFN), which effectively reduce inter-modality coupling.
 This approach allows each available modality to fully express its representational power, even when some modalities are missing.
 Additionally, ADMC employs Attention-based Diffusion Networks (ADN) to capture inter-modality dependencies and generate missing modality features that closely align with the authentic multimodal feature distribution, thereby significantly enhancing the overall performance of the model.